SupeRuier/awesome-active-learning/contents/practical_considerations.md

 The trained model is expected to be robust to the adversarial examples.
 - Towards Exploring the Limitations of Active Learning: An Empirical Study [2021]:
   They discovered the robustness to adversarial attacks and model compressions.

+# The consideration of the privacy

+Avoid to upload tons of unlabeled data to the cloud for selection.
+- Responsible Active Learning via Human-in-the-loop Peer Study [2022]:
+  Build local peer student to select instances, then pass them to the cloud.

 # The considerations of more assumptions